jqno/talks/README.md

 # Usage

-Run `bin/watch.sh <name-of-presentation>` to automatically generate the website and the slides using Docker.
+- Run `bin/revealjs.sh <name-of-presentation>` to automatically generate the slides using Docker.
+- Run `bin/jekyll.sh` to automatically generate the website using Docker.

 # Manual usage